AMD Am29000

 The AMD Am29000, commonly shortened to 29k, is a family of 32-bit RISC microprocessors and microcontrollers developed and fabricated by Advanced Micro Devices (AMD).
 Based on the seminal Berkeley RISC, the 29k added a number of significant improvements.
-They were, for a time, the most popular RISC chips on the market, widely used in laser printers from a variety of manufacturers.
+They were commonly used in laser printers from several manufacturers of the era and well documented as being used in the high-end HP Color LaserJet series from the first model Color LaserJet (Am29030) up to and including the HP Color LaserJet 5 which uses a Am29040.

 Developed since 1984–1985, announced in March 1987 and released in May 1988, the initial Am29000 was followed by several versions, ending with the Am29040 in 1995.
 The 29050 was notable for being early to feature a floating point unit capable of executing one multiply–add operation per cycle.

 AMD was designing a superscalar version until late 1995, when AMD dropped the development of the 29k because the design team was transferred to support the PC (x86) side of the business.
 What remained of AMD's embedded business was realigned towards the embedded 186 family of 80186 derivatives.
 By then the majority of AMD's resources were concentrated on their high-performance x86 processors for desktop PCs, using many of the ideas and individual parts of the 29k designs to produce the AMD K5.